ECHR - Homepage of the European Court of Human Rights - ECHR

 Grand Chamber News

-The Court will be holding a Grand Chamber hearing in the case of Yalçınkaya v.
-Türkiye on 18 January 2023.
+The Court held a Grand Chamber hearing in the case of Yalçınkaya v.
+Türkiye.

 The case concerns the trial and conviction of the applicant for membership of the FETÖ/PDY.
 The trial took place in the aftermath of the attempted coup d’état of 15 July 2016.